November 12-13, 2019

 This course provides a foundation for understanding the general principles and fundamentals of lithium-ion (Li-Ion) rechargeable battery engineering.
-The effects of Li-Ion cell chemical, electrical, thermal, and mechanical design features on performance characteristics will be discussed in terms of selection criteria for battery design.
-Methods for battery cell requirements engineering, trade study analyses, architecture options, and test protocols are supplemented with sample sizing calculations.
-A comprehensive review of Li-Ion battery safety in terms of failure mode effects and analyses, hazard control identification, and risk management for reliable battery operation will be provided.
-Finally, relevant industry examples from various Li-Ion battery aerospace, electric vehicle, and energy grid applications are examined.
-Special topics such as Li-ion battery recycling, shipping and transportation, and industry lessons learned will also be presented.
+The effects of Li-Ion cell chemical, electrical, thermal, and mechanical design features on performance characteristics will be discussed in terms of meeting application unique requirements for battery design.
+Methods for battery cell requirements engineering, trade study analyses, architecture options, and test protocols will be discussed.
+A comprehensive review of Li-Ion battery safety in terms of abuse conditions, failure mode effects and analyses, hazard control identification, and risk management for reliable battery operation will be provided.
+Finally, relevant industry examples from various Li-Ion battery consumer electronics, electric vehicle, and aerospace applications are examined.
+Special topics such as Li-ion battery recycling, re-use, transportation, and industry lessons learned will also be presented.

 Expected key student outcomes of this course are as follows:

 (a).
 Identify Li-Ion cell design, development, and test requirements which enable a compliant battery design solution;

 (b).
 Describe the electrical, thermal, and mechanical behavior of Li-Ion batteries under various operating conditions;

 (c).
 Use data and analysis to interpret Li-ion cell and battery lifecycle performance; and

 (d).
 Explain how to safely design, operate, store, transport, and handle Li-Ion cells and batteries.